 -

-The 3D printed models sanded and prepped by the artist.
+The 3D printed masters prepped by the artist.

 3D prints, prepped for casting.
 Credit: J.Bergeron